usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/SeqCompiler.rst

 		Specifying the type of output strand to encode.
 1 (default) refers to an output that has a ribozyme sequence at the 3' end to mimic the cleaved output of a ctRSD reaction.
 0 refers to an output sequence that ends in a terminator and does not use a ribozyme.

 	rna: *Boolean*, *optional*, *if NONE,0*
-		Make the output sequence the RNA encoded in the template rather than the DNA template sequence.
+		Set rna = 1 to have the output sequence be the RNA encoded by the DNA template rather than the DNA template sequence.
+For RNA sequences with a ribozyme a '|' will denote the cleavage site. xRz sequences (inactive ribozyme mutants) will not indicate the cleavage site.

 	us: *list*, *optional*, *if NONE,[]*
 		List of upstream sequences to append to the DNA template.
 Sequences will be appended 5' to 3' upstream of the promoter in the order they are specified in the list.